80s

 Pastel Colors

 Patel colors like mint green, soft pink, baby blue, and Easter yellow defined many people’s experiences throughout the decade.
 These colors were often used as part of a preppy aesthetic and could be seen in graphic design, vectors, and advertising as well.
+Today, many of these looks still inspire retro scrapbooks and themed projects, especially when people convert photos to digital and rediscover the soft pastel tones in their old albums.

 Bold and Vibrant Hues